prateeksawhney97/Road-Lane-Finding-Application-Using-Flask/README.md

 The images uploaded are initially undistorted using cv2.undistort() which takes in an image and returns the undistorted one.

+##### Color transforms, gradients or other methods to create a thresholded binary image:

+Detecting edges around trees or cars is okay because these lines can be mostly filtered out by applying a mask to the image and essentially cropping out the area outside of the lane lines.
+It's most important that we reliably detect different colors of lane lines under varying degrees of daylight and shadow.
+So, that our self driving car does not become blind in extreme daylight hours or under the shadow of a tree.

+I performed gradient threshold and color threshold individually and then created a binary combination of these two images to map out where either the color or gradient thresholds were met called the combined_binary in the code.

 #### Screenshots: